arupgsh/MyCutOff/README.md

 ## Installation

-Just all the files in the folder to webroot directory and edit database config files.
+Just put all the files in the folder to webroot directory and edit database config files.

 Check the live version: http://mycutoff.in/ (The demo is offline now)